Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 On the same train are two professional hitmen, Lemon and Tangerine.
 Tangerine loves books and is well read while Lemon is obsessed with Thomas the Tank Engine and Friends.
 They’ve been hired by a ruthless Yakuza boss named Yoshio Minegishi, to rescue his kidnapped son and to bring back the suitcase full of ransom money to Morioka.

-Lemon had stashed the suitcase away but when we went to retrieve it, the suitcase was missing.
-As Lemon was taking his time coming back to the seat, Tangerine goes to check on his partner.
-When the pair come back to their seat, they discover Minegishi’s son to be dead!
+Lemon has stashed the suitcase away but when he goes to retrieve it, the suitcase is missing.
+As Lemon takes his time coming back to his seat, Tangerine goes to check on his partner.
+When the pair come back to their seat,s they discover Minegishi’s son is dead!

 Also boarding the train is yet another hitman.
 His name is Nanao but has the codename “Ladybug”.
 Although his last few assignments have been successful, something always goes awry.
 His handler, Maria, decided to get him an easy job.
 All he has to do is steal a suitcase of money and get off at the next station.